How Billionaire Inventor James Dyson Saved $500m in 2 Years from Singapore’s Low Tax Regime

 When Dyson made his move to Singapore, the reason he gave publicly was that he wanted to be closer to the booming Asian marketplace to develop his business.
 There’s no doubt that money is moving from west to east.
 It makes sense in certain businesses to be close to the action.
 A base in Asia brings you closer t supply chains and potential new markets in Asia.

 According to Numbeo, Singapore has much less crime than the UK.
 The crime index for Singapore is a low 27.
 Compared to 47 in the UK.
 The safety scale in Singapore is 72, compared to 53 in the UK.
 Big cities in the UK and US will fare even worse.
 Singapore is considered one of the safest cities in the world.
 Residents have little fear of crime.
 This was probably not a huge consideration for Dyson with his move to Singapore.
 But as countries like the UK and US become less safe every year, well-run Asian countries like Singapore become more attractive.

 Avoid Future UK Exchange Controls and Global Tax

 The only way the UK government will be able to survive is by taxing the rich.
 They’re likely to introduce a wealth tax in the near future.
-It’s also likely that some kind of exchange controls will be introduced to stop people ditching the pound.
-They may even try to implement citizenship based taxation like the US to discourage high net worth taxpayers from escaping.
+It’s also likely that some kind of exchange controls will be introduced to stop people from ditching the pound.
+They may even try to implement citizenship-based taxation like the US to discourage high-net-worth taxpayers from escaping.

 Dyson doesn’t have to worry about any of these things.
-He and his multi-billon dollar fortune are safely in Singapore.
-He has a backup first rate citizenship that will protect him against any future citizenship based taxes.
+He and his multi-billion dollar fortune are safely in Singapore.
+He has a backup first-rate citizenship that will protect him against any future citizenship-based taxes.

 Liberty Mundo help high net worth clients protect their wealth and diversify their citizenships.
 If you need help with protecting your wealth, reducing your taxes or relocating overseas, get in touch with us today.